4math/maze_solver/README.md

 ## Printing mazes

-Using a **-pretty** flag while starting a program it is possible to see a generated maze and then a found path to the exit:
+Using a **-pretty** flag while starting a program, it is possible to see a generated maze and then find a path to the exit:

 ![example of a maze](./images/example.gif)